Understanding Terraform Module Structure

 What Are Terraform Modules?

 A Terraform module is a container for multiple resources that are used together.
-Every Terraform configuration has at least one module, called the root module, which consists of the resources defined in the .tf
+Every Terraform configuration has at least one module, called the root module, which consists of the resources defined in the .tf files in the main working directory.

 Key Concepts